jonriggert/jonriggert.github.io/README.md

 - Improved service delivery by implementing structured project management methodologies, enhancing efficiency in change management, employee scheduling, and help desk operations.
 - Drove security initiatives, proactively mitigating risks and ensuring high-availability IT infrastructure.
 - Represented IT in leadership discussions and external vendor negotiations, ensuring alignment between business and technical goals.
+- Collaborated with cross-functional teams to align IT solutions with business needs.
+- Managed resource allocation, ensuring the team met deadlines while staying within budget.

 System Administrator
 (June 2018 - May 2023)